AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-30-Animated-Dashed-Lines-in-P5JS.md

 And we end up with something similar to this:
 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-04-30-Animated-Dashed-Lines-in-P5JS/Animation Attempt 1.gif" alt="" /></span>

+The most important new addition is the move() function, which displaces the beginningLength parameter, which is what's pushing forward the dashed line.
+Once the beginningLength parameter is larger or equal to the length of a dash and a gap we reset it.
+The beginningLength parameter will be included in the calculation of the position of each dash.

-Watching this go on for a little while, you cans ee how unsatisfying it to see the first dash of each line pop up out of seemingly nowhere.
+Watching this go on for a little while, you can see how unsatisfying it is to see the first dash of each line pop up out of seemingly nowhere, and equivalently we again have a problem of a protruding final dash.

+<h2><a name='#7'>Cleaning up the animation</a></h2>

 We need to draw the line that goes from the first red point to the beginning of the space preceding the first dash.
 This simulates as if the dashed line is continuously appearing from the left side, and already makes the animation look much less jumpy:
 <pre><code>// Add this to beginning of display function
 if(this.beginningLength > this.spaceLength){
        stroke(255,0,255)